SnapperGPS/snappergps-housings/README.md

 * [Vacuum packing](#vacuum-packing) (light-weight, low-cost, and waterproof).
 * A [commercial box](#commercial-box).

+While the 3D-printed housings are designed for the SnapperGPS receiver V1.0.0, these additional opetions also apply to the SnapperGPS receiver V2.0.0.

-To avoid creating an electrical short, we suggest to ensure that none of the components in the enclosure (PCB, battery, antenna) directly touches another one.
+To avoid creating an electrical short when using a V1.0.0 receiver, we suggest to ensure that none of the components in the enclosure (PCB, battery, antenna) directly touches another one.
 For example, this can be done by putting some tape on the components if they would otherwise make direct contact.

 ### Table of contents